gguillotte/mdsrd5/mdsrd5.md

 >
 > ***Passive Perception.*** When you hide, there's a chance someone will notice you even if they aren't searching.
 To determine whether such a creature notices you, the GM compares your Dexterity (Stealth) check with that creature's passive Wisdom (Perception) score, which equals 10 + the creature's Wisdom modifier, as well as any other bonuses or penalties.
 If the creature has advantage, add 5.
 For disadvantage, subtract 5.
 For example, if a 1st-level character (with a proficiency bonus of +2) has a Wisdom of 15 (a +2 modifier) and proficiency in Perception, he or she has a passive Wisdom (Perception) of 14.
 >
-> ***What Can You See?*** One of the main factors in determining whether you can find a hidden creature or object is how well you can see in an area, which might be lightly or heavily obscured (see [Adventuring](#chapter-adventuring)).
+> ***What Can You See?*** One of the main factors in determining whether you can find a hidden creature or object is how well you can see in an area, which might be lightly or heavily obscured (see "[Adventuring](#chapter-adventuring)").

 ### Constitution